- Published on

 - Valo Focus editorial team

 A new tool feels like progress because it gives messy work a fresh surface.
+There is a clean sidebar, a new set of labels, and a hopeful hour where everything seems easier to organize.
 The risk is that the system becomes another thing to maintain.
+Instead of having less friction, you now have more places to check, more rules to remember, and more chances for work to disappear.

 Count your inboxes